-While it is acknowledged that not all employees will be able to agree individual objectives that reflect all four of these areas, their agreed objectives must directly connect to at least one of the above.
+While it is acknowledged that not all team members will be able to agree individual objectives that reflect all four of these areas, their agreed objectives must directly connect to at least one of the above.

-4.2 Agree Objectives with Each Employee
+4.2 Agree Objectives with Each Team Member

-Objectives should be agreed between managers and employees.
+Objectives should be agreed between managers and their teams.
 This will ensure:

-- objectives are relevant and appropriate to their roles; - objectives reflect the Osprey strategic objectives; - employees understand what is expected of them; - agreement that the objectives are reasonable and achievable.
+- objectives are relevant and appropriate to their roles; - objectives reflect the Osprey strategic objectives; - staff understand what is expected of them; - agreement that the objectives are reasonable and achievable.

-If a number of employees carry out similar tasks, it may be preferable to agree common objectives with these groups of employees.
+If a number of team members carry out similar tasks, it may be preferable to agree common objectives with these teams.